ImChloeLazaro/bridgev2/docs/aretex-bridge-changes.md

 ## v.0.5.9

 * Fixed `NavigationBar` alignment
+* Fixed `ManagePostModal` window to be centered on the screen
 * Adjusted right padding in `Rightbar` Component for easier scrolling
 * Added notification function for notifications
 * Updated schema for `posthandler`